Gopal-Dahale/qosf-screening-tasks-cohort-7/README.md

 One-vs-All (OVA) is a strategy to extend binary classifiers for multi-class classification problems.
 In this strategy, we train one binary classifier per class, where each classifier is trained to separate the samples of that class from the samples of all other classes.

 To use QSVC for OVA in multi-class classification, we train one binary classifier for each class.
-During training, we set the samples of the current class as positive (+1) and samples of all other classes as negative (-1).
+During training, we set the samples of the current class as positive (+1) and all other classes as negative (-1).
 Once we have trained a binary classifier for each class, we can use them to predict the class of a new sample by applying each classifier to the sample and selecting the class associated with the classifier that produces the highest score.

 ## Results

 For evaluation, we vary the number of qubits and layers and obtain the [F1-score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html).

 We first evaluate the kernel with random parameters.
-Below images shows the train and test f1 scores along with the runtimes.
+The below images show the train and test f1 scores along with the runtimes.

 <p align="center">
   <img width="500" height="auto" src="https://github.com/Gopal-Dahale/qosf-screening-tasks-cohort-7/blob/main/results/qsvc-ova-random-scores.png">
   <img width="500" height="auto" src="https://github.com/Gopal-Dahale/qosf-screening-tasks-cohort-7/blob/main/results/qsvc-ova-random-runtimes.png">
 </p>

 It is evident that as the number of qubits increase (so is the number of trainable parameters), the train/test score increases.
-For a fixed layer, the scores seems to saturate with 3 and 4 qubits (although, we need to perform more rigorous testing).
-Its difficult to comment at this time which choice of ansatz is the best as the parameters are random.
+For a fixed layer, the scores seem to saturate with 3 and 4 qubits (although, we need to perform more rigorous testing).
+It's difficult to comment at this time on which choice of ansatz is the best as the parameters are random.
 We train them and then evaluate them.

-Regarding the runtimes, unsuprisingly, they increase as we increase the number of qubits and layers.
+Regarding the runtimes, unsurprisingly, they increase as we increase the number of qubits and layers.
 For a fixed layer, we are expected to see an exponential increase in the runtime with every addition of a qubit.
 With 4 qubits and 4 layers, it takes nearly 2000s i.e. ~33 minutes to simulate with `lightning.qubit`.
-There exists a accuracy and time trade off.
+There exists an accuracy and time trade-off.

-To train the kernel, we use kernel-target alignment method.
+To train the kernel, we use the kernel-target alignment method.
 The kernel-target alignment evaluates the similarity between the labels in the training data and those predicted by the quantum kernel.
 It is based on kernel alignment, which compares two kernels with known kernel matrices $K_1$ and $K_2$ to determine how similar they are.

 We were not able to train with more than 2 layers as it was not time effective.